Visitor Information

 Horse boxes must only access Haddo Country Park via the main drive and must park in the main car park.

 We ask people wishing to ride that they exercise common sense and ride outside of busy periods, especially at weekends and in the school holidays.
+You can find more information in the Outdoor Access Code.

 A horse box parking permit must be displayed which can purchased here.